git-up/GitUp/README.md

 **GitUp is built as a thin layer on top of a reusable generic Git toolkit called "GitUpKit".
 This means that you can use that same GitUpKit framework to build your very own Git UI!**

+*GitUpKit has a very different goal than [ObjectiveGit](https://github.com/libgit2/objective-git).
+Instead of offering extensive raw bindings to [libgit2](https://github.com/libgit2/libgit2), GitUpKit only uses a minimal subset of libgit2 and reimplements everything else on top of it (it has its own "rebase engine" for instance).
+This allows it to expose a very tight and consistent API, that completely follows Obj-C conventions and hides away the libgit2 complexity and sometimes inconsistencies.
+GitUpKit adds on top of that a number of exclusive and powerful features, from undo/redo and Time Machine like snapshots, to entire drop-in UI components.*

 Architecture
 ------------